Control Allocation Algorithm for Hypersonic Glide Vehicles with Input Limitations: Conclusion

+with \( \mathbf{B}(\boldsymbol{x}(t),\bm{\sigma}(t)) \in \mathbb{R}^{3 \times 4} \).
+As it is a non-square matrix, it cannot be inverted directly.
 A major challenge in hypersonic flights, often neglected in the literature, is the dependence of actuator magnitude and rate limits not only on the instantaneous flight state \( \boldsymbol{x}(t) \) but also on the operating point \( \bm{\sigma}(t) \).
 During high-speed atmospheric operations, high dynamic pressure induces counterforces on actuators, limiting the achievable deflections and rates.
 Nonlinear aerodynamic effects further complicate matters, with asymmetric influences on upper and lower surfaces requiring distinct actuator constraints.
 Additionally, operating-point-dependent thermal loads must be considered to minimize heating, reduce the burden on the TPS, and lower the infrared signature of the vehicle during operations.